AnyPresence/sms_extension/README.markdown

 "outage at {{outage.zipcode}}" may evaluate to "outage at 02115" if "zipcode" is a valid attribute on an outage object definition.

-Note: It will only work with the non-rails3 api version of the platform.

-## Installation

-### Resque
 This extension uses resque.

 Start it with: